All things sweet…

-An estimated 55–60% of all sugar manufactures in the US is obtained from sugar beets.
-Germany, France and some parts of Europe also manufacture beet sugar.
+An estimated 55–60% of all sugar manufacturers in the US are obtained from sugar beets.
+Germany, France, and some parts of Europe also manufacture beet sugar.

-Palm Sugar is a broad category of natural sweeteners that are derived from any variety of palm which includes the Palmyra palm sugar, Coconut palm sugar and Date palm sugar.
-While the use, taste and composition of each type of palm sugar might be different, the extraction and processing of these sugars are the same.
+Palm Sugar is a broad category of natural sweeteners that are derived from any variety of palms including the Palmyra palm sugar, Coconut palm sugar, and Date palm sugar.
+While the use, taste, and composition of each type of palm sugar might be different, the extraction and processing of these sugars are the same.